Exercising After Botox – What You Need to Know

 Skip the gym for a minimum of 4 hours after your procedure

 It’s important to refrain from any extra activity immediately following your injections.
 Waiting gives the Botox time to settle into the muscle and prevents it from moving out of the location where it was injected.

 Prevent unintended results and exacerbated bruising

 Removing sweat from your brow becomes an instant facial massage.
 This small act could actually move the Botox from the intended area.
 The same thing happens if you put your head below your heart, à la downward-facing dog in a yoga class.
 Exercising can also make bruising worse if you head to the gym soon after your injections.
 Even if you didn’t bruise immediately, raising your blood pressure during an intense workout can lead to swelling in the injected area.

 Exercise with caution and plan accordingly

 You don’t want to do anything that could increase the risk of Botox acting in another area of your face.
 That would decrease your desired results.
 The best course of action is to get your workout in a few hours before your scheduled injections, or even the day before your scheduled appointment.
-Therefore, you can get a full 24 hours of rest before your back at the gym.
+Therefore, you can get a full 24 hours of rest before you’re back at the gym.

 Seriously!
 Give your face a workout.
 Squint, frown, smile and raise your eyebrows.
 These small movements actually help work the Botox into the muscle.